-When a TNMM is selected, ITA's approach is often to perform a new benchmark analysis to check the results obtained by the taxpayer, and tax challenges are, in practice, based on the median value of the set of comparables resulting from the benchmark analysis.
-However, in accordance with the 2017 OECD Guidelines, the Italian Guidelines state that each point in the interquartile range should be compliant with the arm's-length principle, provided all the items included in the benchmark have a sufficient degree of comparability.10
+When a TNMM is selected, ITA's approach is often to perform a new benchmark analysis to check the results obtained by the taxpayer, and tax challenges are often based on the median value of the set of comparables resulting from the benchmark analysis; notwithstanding the fact that the Italian Guidelines provide that each point in the interquartile range should be compliant with the arm's-length principle, provided all the items included in the benchmark have a sufficient degree of comparability.11

 ii Authority scrutiny and evidence gathering

 The approach of ITA during tax audits is mainly oriented towards understanding the role of the Italian companies under scrutiny in the group's value chain, but also through requests for clarification about the activities performed by their foreign related counterparts.
 This is to check the consistency of the transfer pricing methods applied and the results of the benchmark analysis.
-The procedure for acquiring the information usually starts from the analysis of transfer pricing documentation, agreements in force and a breakdown of their figures.
-Face-to-face interviews can be held with the heads of the relevant departments, also for the purposes of tax rulings or advance pricing agreements (APAs).
+The procedure for acquiring the information usually starts from the analysis of transfer pricing documentation (if available), agreements in force and a breakdown of their figures.
+Face-to-face interviews can be held with the process owners, also for the purposes of APAs.

 The option to ask questions or request documents from taxpayers outside the Italian tax jurisdiction is, however, limited to cases of joint tax audits conducted with foreign tax authorities.

-Given the importance of intangible assets, for completeness, taxpayers are also required to describe any intangibles not reported in the financial statements (e.g., the know-how, the positive impact from synergies and the positive effects of networks).
-Any business restructuring that involves a reallocation of intangibles must also be included, in addition to the analysis related to the legal ownership and the time of creation of the assets.
+Given the importance of intangible assets, taxpayers are also required to describe any intangibles not reported in the financial statements (e.g., the know-how, the positive impact from synergies and the positive effects of networks).
+Any business restructuring that involves a reallocation of intangibles must also be described, in addition to the analysis related to the legal ownership and the time of creation of the assets.

-Note also that, regarding arm's-length remuneration for the use of intangible assets, Circular No. 32/1980 (see Section I) provides for safe-harbour ranges with respect to royalties paid by Italian companies for intangibles (royalties higher than 5 per cent must be justified by the legal and economic conditions of the relevant agreement).12
+Note also that, regarding arm's-length remuneration for the use of intangible assets, Circular No. 32/1980 provides for safe-harbour ranges with respect to royalties paid by Italian companies for intangibles (royalties higher than 5 per cent must be justified by the legal and economic conditions of the relevant agreement).13

 Where an agreement is not reached, litigation continues before the tax court (see Section VII).
 However, a settlement can be reached even after the judicial procedure has begun and until the hearings take place before the second instance tax court.

 After the signature, the settlement cannot be disregarded either by ITA or by the taxpayer.
-On the other hand, settlements are not binding for future years or different matters and are not automatically incorporated into an APA; they can only represent a starting point for future discussions.
-Settlements are generally confidential, as well as their contents; in some cases general information about the settlements reached by large multinational groups are made available.
+However, settlements are not binding for future years or different matters and are not automatically incorporated into an APA; they can only represent a starting point for future discussions.
+Settlements are generally confidential, as well as their contents.

 Tax auditors involved in transfer pricing investigations have ordinary and broad audit powers provided by law (see Section III.ii).18

-Law No. 212 of 27 July 2000 provides taxpayers subject to tax audits with several rights and protections (see Article 12).
+Law No. 212 of 27 July 2000 provides taxpayers with several rights and protections during tax inspections and audits (see Article 12).

-A tax audit could take several months to be completed; there is a time limit, but this is often surpassed by tax inspectors.19
+A tax audit could take several months to be completed, but there is a time limit.19

-A common issue that is deeply investigated during multinational-enterprise tax inspections relates to management fees and intra-group services; in particular, in cases where costs are borne by the Italian entity in respect of these types of services, ITA often questions their deductibility, on the basis of the general 'principle of inherence'20 rather than on the basis of transfer pricing provisions (consequently with a higher risk of non-recognition of the full costs borne by the Italian entity, rather than restatement of the pricing of the transaction).
+A common issue that is deeply investigated during multinational-enterprise tax inspections relates to management fees and intra-group services; in particular, in cases where costs are borne by the Italian entity in respect of these types of services, ITA often questions their deductibility, based on the general 'principle of inherence'20 rather than based on transfer pricing provisions (consequently with a risk of non-recognition of the full costs borne by the Italian entity, rather than restatement of the pricing of the transaction).

-The option for tax authorities to challenge costs related to intra-group services or management fees based on the general principle of inherence (instead of transfer pricing) gives rise to three main negative consequences for taxpayers; in particular, there is no penalty protection regime available; access to MAPs and arbitration is excluded and, under certain conditions, criminal penalties could be applicable.21
+The option for tax authorities to challenge costs related to intra-group services or management fees based on the general principle of inherence (instead of transfer pricing) gives rise to negative consequences for taxpayers (no penalty protection regime available, access to MAPs and arbitration is excluded and, under certain conditions, criminal penalties could be applicable).

 The Finance Police issued operative internal instructions in relation to tax inspections applicable as of 2018 (Circular No. 1/2018).
-Among other things, the Circular provides specific guidelines on transfer pricing assessments, such as the acquisition of information regarding the method followed by the taxpayers for drafting the transfer pricing documentation; for example, by inspecting emails regarding the previous versions of the documentation, to identify any possible omission or fraud.
+Among other things, the Circular provides specific guidelines on transfer pricing assessments, such as the acquisition of information regarding the method followed by the taxpayers for drafting the transfer pricing documentation; for example, by inspecting emails regarding the previous version(s) of the TP documentation to identify any possible omission or fraud.

 Tax assessments may be settled by reaching an agreement with ITA (see Section V) or directly challenged before the tax court.